-If front office managers want to ensure that their employees deliver hospitality, they must begin by hiring people with character traits they feel are necessary to handle front office responsibilities.
-This chapter began with a review of those character traits-extroversion, maturity, patience, positive attitude toward constructive criticism, and an ability to sell.
+If front office managers want to ensure that their employees deliver hospitality, they must begin by hiring people with character traits that they feel are necessary to handle front office responsibilities on a daily basis.
+This chapter began with a review of those character traits-extrovertedness, maturity, patience, positive attitude toward constructive criticism, and an ability to sell.
 Finding these qualities in job candidates can be accomplished by developing interview questions based on these traits.
 An orientation program is necessary to begin the process of training hospitality employees.
-An orientation checklist that tracks completion of the explanation of such matters as the economic position of the property in the community, an overview of the hotel's physical layout, services, and coworkers, and a tour of the property can be helpful.
+An orientation checklist that tracks completion of the explanation of such matters as the economic position of the property in the community; an overview of the hotel's physical layout, services, and coworkers; and a tour of the property can be helpful.
 The orientation should also include a review of the employee handbook and policy and procedure manual.
-The new employee's introduction to the front office staff and general management staff completes the orientation.
+The new employee's introduction to the front office staff and general management staff would complete the orientation.
 Administering an orientation program provides a check on the continual planning and delivery of this personnel function.

 Training practices were also discussed.
-The front office manager would start by identifying tasks and job management skills required to perform an entry-level front office job.
+The front office manager would start by identifying tasks and job management skills that are required to perform an entry-level front office job.
 Preparing step-by-step procedures is necessary to assist the trainer in developing a training session.
 The four-step training process-get ready, show me, let me do it, and check my progress-assists the trainer in working through the details of the training session.
-A discussion of methods of presentation included skill demonstrations, on-the-job training, role-playing, videotaping of role-playing, commercially prepared video training films, and distance learning via the Internet.
-Administration of the training program is an essential element that allows the continual delivery of quality hospitality.
+A discussion of methods of presentation included skill demonstrations, on-thejob training, role-playing, videotaping of role-playing, commercially prepared video training films, and cable training television such as Hospitality Television.
+Administration of the training program is an essential element to allow the continual delivery of quality hospitality.